 In Diana Wynne Jones's novel Hexwood, the Bannus was placed in an obscure base on the backward planet Earth, once a convict colony, to keep it out of the way.
 A crooked computer clerk was then assigned to that obscure base after joining the secret organization that rules the galaxy, because he wasn't quite trusted.
 Which allowed him to wake the Bannus up and set everything off.
 He isn't a main character at all, by the way.

-In the first Honor Harrington book, the title character is stationed at Basilisk Station due to her own actions and how they had affected internal Navy politics.
+In the first Honor Harrington book, the title character is stationed at Basilisk Station due to being handed a Flawed Prototype of a weapon system crammed into a ship too small to make good use of it and being made to carry the can because it failed to perform well in trials, which made some powerful people in Weapons D Evelopment look bad.
 Every officer sent to that posting before her, undoubtedly, meets this trope.
 She turns it into a Reassignment Backfire by actually trying—and succeeding—to accomplish the Navy's stated mission there.
 She even went above and beyond that, when she put down a native rebellion, as well as the Havenite covert op behind it.